It's all the the planning

 Think in grids

 For better or worse, modern website design is based on grids.
-This design philosophy, made popular by Twitter's 'Bootstrap' framework, has been almost universally adopted due to it's ability to allow the one website design easily respond to different screen sizes, from large desktops all the way down to phones.
+This design philosophy, originally made popular by Twitter's 'Bootstrap' framework, has been almost universally adopted due to it's 'mobile first' approach.
+This means the one website design easily responds to different screen sizes, from large desktops all the way down to phones, without the need for additional mobile only elements.

 When planning your content, think of it being broken up into a grid on a page.
 Doing this helps you plan your messaging and makes it easy for us to understand how you are seeing your content presented on the page.